vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 # Run the client analyzer on Linux

-#

 **Applies to:**
 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)
 - [Microsoft Defender XDR](/defender-xdr)

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-pullalerts-abovefoldlink)

-When contacting support, you might be asked to provide the output package of the Microsoft Defender for Endpoint Client Analyzer tool.
+If you're experiencing reliability or device health issues with Defender for Endpoint on Linux, and you contact support, you might be asked to provide the output package of the Microsoft Defender for Endpoint Client Analyzer tool.
+This article describes how to use the client analyzer tool locally on the device or together with live response.

 The XMDEClientAnalyzer is used for diagnosing Microsoft Defender for Endpoint health or reliability issues on onboarded devices running Linux.

-There are two different ways to run the client analyzer tool using live response or locally:

-1. Using a binary version (no external Python dependency)
+There are two different ways to run the client analyzer tool using live response or locally.
+In both cases, you can use a Python-based solution or a binary version that has no external Python dependency.
-1. Using a Python-based solution

-## Collect support logs in Microsoft Defender for Endpoint using live response
+## Use live response in Defender for Endpoint to collect support logs

-This section provides instructions on how to run the tool via Live Response on Linux machines.

-## Linux

 The XMDE Client Analyzer tool can be downloaded as a [binary](https://aka.ms/XMDEClientAnalyzerBinary) or [Python](https://aka.ms/XMDEClientAnalyzer) package that can be extracted and executed on Linux machines.
 Both versions of the XMDE Client Analyzer can be executed during a Live Response session.

-### Prerequisites

-- For installation the `unzip` package is required.
+- For installation, the `unzip` package is required.

-- For execution the `acl` package is required.
+- For execution, the `acl` package is required.

 > [!IMPORTANT]
 > Window uses the Carriage Return and Line Feed invisible characters to represent the end of one line and beginning of a new line in a file, but Linux systems uses only the Line Feed invisible character at the end of its file lines.
 When using the following scripts, if done on Windows, this difference can result in errors and failures of the scripts to run.
 A potential solution to this is to utilize the Windows Subsystem for Linux and the `dos2unix` package to reformat the script so it aligns with the Unix and Linux format standard.